 We are a small group of open, compassionate individuals.
 Though we come from many religious and cultural backgrounds, we’re united by our search for spiritual meaning, and by our devotion to improving the world in which we live.

-However, we believe faith is not confined to a building; time spent with loved ones or on projects can be as spiritual as any service.
+We believe faith is not confined to a building; time spent with loved ones or on projects can be as spiritual as any service.